What Are Business Contracts?

 When Should I Get a Licensing Agreement?

 You should get a licensing agreement anytime you are using someone else’s intellectual property.
 For example, retailers reach agreements with professional sports teams to develop, produce, and sell merchandise using team logos.
 Food companies reach agreements with companies like Disney to use Disney characters on their packaging.
-Small manufacturers license proprietary production technology from larger firms to gain a competitive advantage rather than spending the time and money trying to develop the technology themselves.
+Small manufacturers license proprietary production technology from larger firms to gain a competitive advantage rather than spending time and money trying to develop the technology themselves.

 What Should I Include in a Licensing Agreement?